hantsy/devops-sandbox/docker-toolbox.md

 # Docker Toolbox

-Docker for Windows provides native support for Windows built-in Hyper-V virtual machine.
-But for some ledacy systems, or in some cases, you can not give up VirtualBox, you could have to use Docker Toolbox.
+Docker Desktop for Windows provides native support for Windows built-in Hyper-V virtual machine.
+But for some legacy systems, or in some cases, you can not give up VirtualBox, you could have to use Docker Toolbox.

 Docker Toolbox supports Windows and Mac OS system, which ship with a Boot2Docker image, and run docker in VirtualBox.
 In your system, the `docker` command is connecting to the hosted docker daemon in the virtual machine.